NatySmol/perfect_number/README.md

 # perfect_number
+CZ:
 Číslo nazveme perfektním, pokud je součtem svých (vlastních) dělitelů, tedy například 6 = 1 + 2 + 3, oproti tomu číslo 36 perfektní není, protože součet jeho dělitelů je 1 + 2 + 3 + 4 + 6 + 9 + 12 + 18 = 55. Číslo nazveme čtvercem, pokud je druhou mocninou nějakého celého čísla.
 Podobně číslo nazveme krychlí, pokud je třetí mocninou nějakého celého čísla.
 Napište program, který vyšetřuje tyto tři vlastnosti a oznámí je.
 Je-li číslo perfektní, vypíše 'P', je-li číslo čtverec, vypíše 'C' a pro krychli 'K' v tomto pořadí.
 Kupř. na vstup 64 tedy bude odpověď 'CK'.

+EN:
+We will call a number perfect if it is equal to the sum of its (proper) divisors, for example, 6 = 1 + 2 + 3.
+On the other hand, the number 36 is not perfect because the sum of its divisors is 1 + 2 + 3 + 4 + 6 + 9 + 12 + 18 = 55.
+We will call a number a square if it is the square of an integer.
+Similarly, we will call a number a cube if it is the cube of an integer.
+Write a program that examines these three properties and reports them.
+If the number is perfect, it should output 'P', if the number is a square, it should output 'C', and if the number is a cube, it should output 'K' in this order.
+For example, for the input 64, the answer should be 'CK'.